Consumer Core HDHP/HSA

 - Once the HSA balance reaches $2,000, the employee may elect to invest the additional amount (in excess of $2,000) in options available through HSA Bank (fees and charges may apply).

 - Withdrawals for ineligible expenses are taxed and assessed a 20% tax penalty.

-- HSA account owners must file IRS Form 8889 with their federal tax returns.
+- HSA account owners must file IRS Form 8889 (PDF) with their federal tax returns.

 Pace will send your enrollment to Cigna.
 Upon receipt, Cigna will enroll you and your family (if applicable) in the HDHP and forward your eligibility to HSA Bank.
 HSA Bank opens accounts for all complete enrollment records received, deposits $.01 into each employee account and performs the Customer Identification Program (CIP).